zackbatist/open-archaeo/README.md

 - iosa / tipom / [BitBucket](https://bitbucket.org/iosa/tipom) / [CRAN](https://cran.r-project.org/web/packages/tipom/index.html) - TIPOM is based on a methodology that was developed in the 1960s by Bernardino Bagolini.
 The basic idea is to use the three simple dimensions of length, width and thickness of each lithic artefact to classify them in discrete groups and infer their function
 - iosa/ kotyle / [BitBucket](https://bitbucket.org/iosa/kotyle) - Kotyle (from the ancient greek κοτύλη, “measure of capacity”, “drinking cup”) is a software program for calculating the capacity of a ceramic vessel
+- Johanna-Mestorf-Academy / sdsbrowser / [GitHub](https://github.com/Johanna-Mestorf-Academy/sdsbrowser) / [Website](http://sds.ufg.uni-kiel.de/) - sdsbrowser is an R Shiny WebApp developed to make the available SDS datasets (following the Systematic and Digital Documentation of Stone Artefacts recording system) more accessible.
+It is designed to give you a quick overview on the spatial and temporal scope of sites previously analysed with SDS and the distribution of artefacts within these sites.
+- Johanna-Mestorf-Academy / sdsanalysis / [GitHub](https://github.com/Johanna-Mestorf-Academy/sdsanalysis) - sdsanalysis is the backbone of the [sdsbrowser](https://github.com/Johanna-Mestorf-Academy/sdsbrowser) webapp, and can be employed to analyse SDS stone artefact data in R

 ## Literary Analysis & Epigraphy